Tips for Selling Your Airbnb Property For Top Dollar

 Attract buyers with high-quality photos

-Just as vacationers view images when choosing lodging, investors will be more likely to schedule a showing of your property if they view high-quality photos.
+Airbnb research data shows that hosts who use professional photos to market their listings earn up to 20% more bookings and 20% more earnings.
+Just as vacationers scrutinize images when choosing lodging, investors will be more likely to schedule a showing of your property if they’re presented with high-quality photos.
 “If your pictures look sad and old, no one will want to stay there, much less buy the property,” says Smith.

-Airbnb can connect you with local professional photographers that can help show your listing in its best light.
+Airbnb can connect you with local professional photographers who can help show your listing in its best light.
 The company will also inform you about what to expect from your photoshoot, how to prepare, and provide staging tips for each room.
-If you have keen photography skills such as lighting techniques and working with angles, a tripod, and a DSLR, you might be able to attract buyers with high-quality images of your property and save some money.
+If you have top-notch photography skills (such as lighting techniques and working with angles), a tripod, and a DSLR camera, you might be able to attract buyers with high-quality images of your property and save some money.

 Share your listing reviews with buyers